-^{35.} While the statute does not require the commissioner to be a lawyer or prosecutor, courts routinely appoint an assistant United States attorney to be the commissioner.
+U.S. courts will also consider constitutional challenges to a request for legal assistance.
+Although such cases are rare, "a district court may not enforce a subpoena that would offend a constitutional guarantee," such as a subpoena that would result in an "egregious violation of human rights."
+42 assistant U.S. attorney to be the commissioner.
 See 18 U.S.C. § 3512(b)(1) ("In response to an application for execution of a request from a foreign authority as described under subsection (a), a Federal judge may also issue an order appointing a person to direct the taking of testimony or statements or of the production of documents or other things, or both") (emphasis added).
 See, e.g., United States v.
-Trustees of Boston College, 831 F. Supp.
+Trs. of Boston Coll., 831 F. Supp.
 2d 435 (D. Mass.
-2011) (appointing an assistant United States attorney as the commissioner); In re Request from United Kingdom Pursuant to Treaty, No. 11-2511, 685 F.3d 1 (1st Cir.
+2011) (appointing an assistant United States attorney as the commissioner); In re Request from U.K. Pursuant to Treaty Between Gov't of U.S. & Gov't of U.K. on Mut.
+Assistance in Crim.
+Matters in the Matter of Dolours Price, 685 F.3d 1 (1st Cir.
 2012) (same).